-If measurements indicate building materials common to the entire building or portion of the building are the problem, the measurement evaluation shall be repeated on one or more additional upper floors unless there is reliable evidence to support a different course of action.
-Where measurements support the likelihood that building materials common to the entire building or portion of the building are the problem, reports shall recommend mitigation for all floors.
+Where evaluations indicate inadequate ventilation or building material sources are a cause of elevated concentrations common to the entire building or portions of the building, the measurement evaluation in Section C.1.2 shall be repeated on one or more additional upper floors unless there is reliable evidence to support a different course of action.
+Where evaluations confirm concerns that the cause is common to the entire building or portion of the building, reports shall recommend mitigation for all floors or portions of the building identified with similar conditions.